 How did you connect a historical event that took place between France and Japan to the animal lifecycle as seen in ‘Why Not Hand Over A “Shelter” To Hermit Crabs?’
 How spontaneous are you in the development of your art?

 ‘World Outside Your World’ synergistically presents mythology, geography and current events.
-Tell us of the process of your conceptualisation for this project.
-How did you manage harmonising different facets into a single expression as seen in this project?
+Tell us about the process of your conceptualisation for this project.
+How did you manage to harmonise different facets into a single expression as seen in this project?

 Due to its unique topography, when I went there for the first time, I felt that the village is riding on the back of some animal.
 Interestingly it reminded me of a lore of ancient India which says the world is carried by four elephants which is riding a turtle.

 Through your work, art marries technology successfully.
 How do you feel about communicating a message through your art based on the skilful use of technology?
 What are the challenges you most often face during your work?

 I am using a lot of technological instruments, for example, CT scanners, 3D printers, infrared sensors etc. And, this is quite natural for me because I was born and live in an era of technological advancements.
 On the other hand, I have a very strong interest in the skills of all animals and other living things — anthills, bird’s nests, beaver dams and so on.
 I absolutely want to call them ‘animals’ technology’.
 I think these instances of organic technology inspire us to see the world from new angles.
 I compare and conjoin the technologies of people and animal.

 During an exhibition of yours, has there ever been any lesson learnt from the audience’s response?